plone/buildout.coredev/docs/continous-integration.rst

-Once you begin to enforce the previous rule, the result is often that developers start commenting out failing tests in order to get the build passign again as quick as possible.
+Once you begin to enforce the previous rule, the result is often that developers start commenting out failing tests in order to get the build passing again as quick as possible.
 While this impulse is understandable, it is wrong.
 The tests have been passing for a while and then start to fail.
 This means that we either caused a regression, made assumptions that are no longer valid, or the application has changed the functionality being tested for a valid reason.